garth-c/python_forecasting/README.md

                   use_multiprocessing = False)
 ```

 The model summary is shown below.
-Note that this is a large number of paramters being used and training time will take a while.
+Note that this is a large number of parameters being used and training time will take a while.

 <img width="314" alt="image" src="https://github.com/garth-c/python_forecasting/assets/138831938/f3ce3465-fe83-43bd-98cc-63618754347e">